The Probabilistic Gamble:

 Start with a sorted linked list.
 Search is $O(n)$, you walk forward until you find your key.
 Too slow.
 But add a second, sparser layer on top, a “fast lane” that skips over roughly half the nodes.
 Scan the fast lane until you overshoot, drop down, scan the last few nodes.
 Two layers cut search time roughly in half.

 Now add a third layer that skips half the second.
 And a fourth.
-If each layer skips half the nodes below it, you get something that behaves like binary search: each layer halves the search space, giving $O(\log n)$ expected time.
+If each layer contains roughly half the nodes of the layer below, you get something that behaves like binary search: each level roughly halves the search space, giving $O(\log n)$ expected time.

 A probabilistic data structure built as a hierarchy of sorted linked lists.
 The bottom layer (level 0) contains every element.
 Each higher layer contains a random subset of the layer below, where each element is independently promoted with probability p (typically 0.25 or 0.5).
 Searches descend through the layers, using higher layers to skip large portions and lower layers to refine the position.

 The word “random” is doing critical work here.
 A balanced tree forces balance through explicit rotations after every insert or delete.
 A skip list achieves approximate balance by having each node decide its own height with a biased coin flip (a random draw where the probability of “heads” is p, not necessarily 50/50).
 No rebalancing is ever needed.
-The randomness guarantees that, with high probability, the height distribution across the structure approximates what a perfectly balanced tree would look like.
+The randomness is enough, almost all of the time, to keep the heights distributed the way a balanced tree would.

 The Anatomy